 where we define $b_1=2\sigma _0^2\langle \phi ^{\prime \prime }(h)\phi ^{\prime \prime }(h)\rangle _0$, $b_2=\frac{\sigma _0^2}{2}\langle \phi ^{\prime \prime \prime \prime}(h)\phi (h)\rangle _0$, $b_3=\sigma _0^2\langle \phi ^{\prime \prime }(h)^2\rangle _0$, $b_4=2\sigma _0^2\langle \phi ^{\prime \prime \prime }(h)\phi ^{\prime }(h)\rangle _0$, $b_5=2\sigma _0^2\langle \phi ^{\prime \prime }(h)\phi (h)\rangle _0$ and $b_6=4\sigma _0^2\langle \phi ^{\prime }(h)\phi ^{\prime }(h)\rangle _0$.
 We also define the random part of the input, $p_{2,i}(t)$.

 The solution for the above non-homogeneous linear equation is obtained as the superposition of special solutions for the equations with each of the non-homogeneous terms on the right-hand side plus a solution for the homogeneous equation.
-Noting that the first-order response is given in the form of $\delta D^{(1)}(t,s)=r(t)+r(s)$, the non-homogeneous term can be written as:
+Noting $\delta D^{(1)}(t,s)=r(t)+r(s)$, the non-homogeneous terms are rewritten as:

 We ignore the first two terms above, because they only yield responses of $O(|\mathbf{p}|^2)$ magnitude in $\eta (t)$.
 This can be seen by checking that these two terms only make corrections to Eq.(\ref{first_order_representation_of_V_given_delta_m}) of the following form: